Scholar profile.

 Harvard and Berklee

 Entering her third year, Sofia serves as the resident drummer for The Hasty Pudding Theatricals—the third-oldest theater company in the world—with over 40 performances across Cambridge, New York City, and Bermuda.
-Her recent performances included sharing the stage with Jon Hamm and Academy Award-winner Cynthia Erivo during the Hasty Pudding’s annual Man and Woman of the Year celebrations.
+Her recent performances included sharing the stage with Jon Hamm and Academy Award-winner Cynthia Erivo during the Hasty Pudding’s annual Man and Woman of the Year celebrations, and she will return to the stage for the company’s upcoming 177th production, Salooney Tunes.

 Sofia was recently accepted into the prestigious Berklee Global Jazz Institute (BGJI), under the direction of GRAMMY® Award-winner Danilo Pérez.
 Through BGJI, she is mentored by world-renowned jazz artists including Terri Lyne Carrington, John Patitucci, George Garzone, and Joe Lovano, and is given opportunities to deepen her creative expression, collaborate internationally, and perform at the highest levels of contemporary jazz.